 The Pierre in Logan County includes no more than the lower-most 155 feet of the formation, and belongs to the Sharon Springs member of the Elias classification.
 This member has been split into two divisions, lower and upper.
 The lower division, which is 90 feet thick, consists of "flaky, somewhat bituminous black shale with abundant small fish bones and scales."
 Concretions are almost entirely absent.
 The upper division of the Sharon Springs member, about 65 feet in thickness, is lithologically similar, but contains zones of large septarian concretions which form the McAllaster Buttes, one mile east of the station of MeAl laster, and other prominent hills to the north of the station.
 These concretions are cut by veins of calcite, and, more rarely, barite.
 They are similar in appearance to the concretions occurring in the upper part of the Blue Hill member of the Carlile formation.
 Smaller limestone concretions are also present.

 The Tertiary rocks of western Kansas are confined to the Ogallala formation of late Miocene and Pliocene age.
-Elias describes these rocks in detail as they occur in Wallace County, immediately to the west of Logan County [Elias, Maxim K., The Geology of Wallace County, Kansas: Kansas Geological Survey, Bulletin 18, 1931].
+Elias describes these rocks in detail as they occur in Wallace County, immediately to the west of Logan County [Elias, Maxim K., The Geology of Wallace County, Kansas: Kansas Geological Survey, Bulletin 18, 1931, available online].
 They consist of clay, silt and sand which were irregularly distributed over the Great Plains by eastward flowing streams which had their sources in the Rocky Mountains.
 Subsequently some of the more porous layers, such as beds of sand, have been closely cemented by the precipitation of calcium carbonate from ground waters.
 These hard and gritty strata are locally known as "mortar beds".
 They resist erosion to a far greater extent than the associated unconsolidated materials, and in consequence tend to form canyons walls and prominent benches where undergoing erosion.
 An unusually good exposure of the Ogallala formation, including several "mortar beds," can be seen in the valley of Ladder or Deaver Creek in Scott County State Park, a short distance south of the Logan County line.

 The Ogallala formation caps the uplands across north central Trego County, northern Gove County, and northern and southwestern Logan County.
 Where not cut into by stream valleys, the Ogallala surface is notably flat.
 The more porous layers in this formation are important carriers of ground water and are exploited throughout the upland area for farm and municipal use.